cristiancmrg/harness-lens/README.md

 ## Authors

-HarnessLens was created by [Cristian Camargo Filho](https://github.com/cristiancmrg) and is maintained with contributions from the HarnessLens community.
+HarnessLens was created by [cristiancmrg](https://github.com/cristiancmrg) and is maintained with contributions from the HarnessLens community.